 Contentful uses an integration between Zuora and Stripe’s infrastructure to process credit card payments, which means that no credit card information or related personal information is stored on our servers.
-Wirecard enforces stringent PCI (Payment Card Industry) compliance criteria to ensure that any data stored and/or processed on its servers is handled in a secure way.
+Stripe enforces stringent PCI DSS (Payment Card Industry) compliance criteria to ensure that any data stored and/or processed on its servers is handled in a secure way.

-In addition to privacy and safety measures, Wirecard employs an extensive range of checks designed to minimize payment fraud and unauthorized access.
+In addition to privacy and safety measures, Stripe employs an extensive range of checks designed to minimize payment fraud and unauthorized access.
 These checks include 3D-Secure authorization, credit card background checks, flagging suspicious transactions for manual verification, and real-time monitoring of payment transactions with automated anti-fraud algorithms.